Hercules1337/hercules1337.github.io/HTB/ProgressiveNotes.md

 ## 6. Preignition
 - NGINX is a high-performance, open-source web server and reverse proxy server.
 It's widely used to serve websites, APIs, and static files.
   - NGINX delivers web pages to your browser and can also forward requests to backend services (like APIs or databases).
-- Directory busting is a method used during web reconnaissance to discover hidden directories and files on a web server by brute-forcing common paths using a wordlist.
+- Directory busting is a method used during web reconnaissance to discover hidden directories and files on a web server (NGINX) by brute-forcing common paths using a wordlist.
 **Tools for Directory Busting**

 | Tool        | Description                           |